A TMJ chiropractor might be just what you’re looking for.

 Doctors and dentists will typically recommend pain-relievers and wait for the condition to abate.
 In fact, with enough time, a displaced disc can develop a new “pseudo-disc” that is completely functional and pain-free.

 TMJ chiropractic treatment usually begins with a localized massage and E-stim therapy to loosen tight muscles.
 Next, the chiropractor stretches the jaw muscles by guiding you through a set of exercises.
-Finally, s/he will perform an adjustment on your jaw and neck joints to bring everything back into alignment.
+Finally, they will perform an adjustment on your jaw and neck joints to bring everything back into alignment.

 Chiropractic TMJ treatment targets the joint, surrounding muscles, and top two vertebrae of the neck to ensure that all potential causes are addressed.

-TMJ disorders aren’t just painful, they make it nearly impossible to enjoy life the way you used to.
+TMJ disorders aren’t just painful; they make it nearly impossible to enjoy life the way you used to.
 Tender muscles, difficulty opening your mouth, and uncomfortable clicking can affect the way you eat, talk, and go about your day.

 Luckily, TMJ is a condition that is often easily treated by your chiropractor.
+Chiropractic care is a holistic practice where your pain is treated at its source rather than simply treating your symptoms.

 At Oviedo Chiropractic, we’re equipped to treat TMJ, scoliosis, sciatica, car accident injuries, and any other ailment of your spine and/or joints.
 We also have evening and weekend appointments, so you don’t have to worry about squeezing us into your busy schedule.